-Super chlorinate or superchlorination is the process of temporarily increasing the free chlorine levels in a swimming pool for the purpose of increased sanitation power.
-It's sometimes necessary when the pool water is cloudy, the pool is being used by a higher number of swimmers than usual or during times of significant rain that's caused the treated pool water to becoming diluted.
+The super chlorinate or superchlorination function is the process of temporarily increasing the free chlorine levels in the pool for the purpose of increased sanitation power.
+It's often necessary when the pool water is cloudy, the pool is being used by a higher number of swimmers than usual or during times of significant rain that has caused the free chlorine levels to fall below optimum levels.

 The superchlorinate button on a chlorine generator simply sets the chlorine output to 100% for a period of time, usually 24 hours or until the system is powered off.
 It's not quite that simple though because every generator has a maximum amount of chlorine it will produce in a 24 hour period.

-The chlorine generator size in relation to your pool is a huge factor in how effective the superchlorination feature will be at shocking the pool and clearing up cloudy water or mild algae.
+The chlorine generator size in relation to your pool is a huge factor in how effective the superchlorination feature will be at raising the free chlorine in the water and clearing up cloudy water or mild algae.
 If your salt water system is sized properly you should be operating your chlorine output anywhere between 10 - 40%.
-If your generator is undersized and you are operating at 50 - 80% chlorine output on a daily basis you can see that simply boosting the output to 100% may not have the desired effect, and may require a pool shock.
+If your generator is undersized and you are already operating at 50 - 80% chlorine output you may find that simply boosting the output to 100% may not have the desired effect, and may require a pool shock.

 The pump and filter system should be allowed to run for at least 24 hours after the superchlorination process has been initiated.